Danny Musovski

-Daniel Musovski (born November 30, 1995) is an American professional soccer player who plays as a winger for Real Salt Lake in Major League Soccer.
+Daniel Musovski (born November 30, 1995) is an American professional soccer player who plays as a winger for Major League Soccer club Seattle Sounders FC.

 Career

 College

 Prior to starting college, Musovski was named the Nevada Gatorade Player of the Year as a high school junior, and set the state high school record for single-season goals as a senior at 58.
 At UNLV, he played four years of college soccer, from 2014 to 2017, during which he scored 47 goals in 88 appearances.
 He was a two-time All-America selection, and as a senior earned WAC Offensive Player of the Year honors.

 Musovski made seven appearances for PDL side Burlingame Dragons FC in 2016 and scored six goals.